Factbox: How does the UK's Conservative Party elect a leader, and who is running?

 Gove was brought up in Scotland and studied at Oxford University before becoming a journalist.
 He worked at the BBC and the Times newspaper, where he was assistant editor.

-He was also chairman of the centre-right think tank Policy Exchange before being elected to parliament in 2005.
+He was also chairman of the center-right think tank Policy Exchange before being elected to parliament in 2005.
 Now justice secretary, Gove also served as education secretary for four years.

 Gove was a leading campaigner for Brexit alongside former London mayor Boris Johnson, who he had been expected to support for the party leadership before his surprise announcement on Thursday that he did not believe Johnson was up to the job.